 3. Their competitors.
 It is important for the organization to have regular information on other competitors in the competitive landscape, and what they’re doing.

 Doing this requires strategic management, and the whole point of competitive intelligence is to help organizations with strategic management.
 In a competitive marketplace like we have today, up-to-date information can make the difference between keeping pace, getting ahead, or being left behind.
-Competitive intelligence can serve as an early-warning system for disruptive changes in the market and competitive landscape, whether that change is a rival’s new product or pricing strategy, the demand for a new type of product or service, or the entrance of an unexpected player into your market.
+Competitive intelligence can serve as an early-warning system for disruptive changes, such as new competitive pricing strategies in the market and competitive landscape, whether that change is a rival’s new product or pricing strategy, the demand for a new type of product or service, or the entrance of an unexpected player into your market.
 All corporate maneuvers leave a trail, and your competitors’ moves are no different.
 It is simply a matter of knowing where to look, which is what competitive intelligence is all about.

 Download M&CI Process Template